mrmeizongo/Xpilot/README.md

 ### Servos need to be installed correctly for this to work.

 Designed with a 3-channel system(AIL, ELEV, RUDD) in mind; some modifications are necessary to convert it for a 2-channel system.
-The atmega328p chip in the arduino nano is fast enough to run the stabilization loop in 4ms.
+The atmega328p chip in the arduino nano is fast enough to run the entire stabilization loop in 4ms.
 This gives us a frequency of ~250Hz.
-Output to the control servos are updated at 50Hz for standard servos and the IMU is queried at a 200Hz FIFO sample rate.
+Output to the control servos are updated at 50Hz for standard servos.

 The frequency refers to the rate at which the software is updating or making corrections.

 In the context of RC planes, an execution loop of 250Hz provides a smooth and responsive control, which is particularly beneficial for maintaining stability in changing flight conditions.
-In passthrough mode, the main execution loop runs at 1KHz and servos are still updated at 50Hz.

 ## Setup